voschezang/coding-handbook/scrum-guide.md

 ## Events

 ### Sprint
 Sprints can be independent from the release cycle; in the ideal case releases happen multiple times per week.
 The focus of a sprint should be to reach the Sprint goal rather than following the initial planning; it may not be necessary to finish all work in the Sprint Backlog.
-If the sprint goal becomes obsolete then the sprint can be ended prematurely.
+If the sprint goal becomes obsolete then the PO can end the sprint prematurely.
 New sprints start automatically after the previous sprint has ended.

 The time-limit of a sprint is fixed.
 Any unfinished work may be moved over the the next sprint.
 If the sprint goal is not reached then the team should take it as an opportunity to learn and choose a new sprint goal in the next sprint.
 Hence it is not permitted to increase the length of a sprint.
 In addition,  reducing quality for the sake of reaching a deadline is a no-go.